pypeaday/pype.dev/pages/faith/screwtape.md

 particularly those of sex...
 The attack has a much better chance of success when the man's whole innter world is drab and cold and empty."

-> I feel this observation in my own life deeply - in my 'troughs' I'm drawn to
+!!! background-thought ""

-> pleasurable things in a very unpleasurable way
+    I feel this observation in my own life deeply - in my 'troughs' I'm drawn to pleasurable things in a very unpleasurable way

 !!! success "page 44"